 As we earlier considered the population demographics of our adjacent communities, we sought to do the same with the traffic stop data as it pertains to the perceived race of the driver.
-Of the communities described previously, the police agencies of St. Paul9, Minneapolis10, Roseville11 and New Brighton12 had publicly available data consistent with the data on race collected by the St. Anthony Police Department.
+Of the communities described previously, the police agencies of St. Paul9, Minneapolis10, Roseville11 and New Brighton12 had publicly available data consistent with the data on race collected by the St. Anthony Police Department, with the exception that these departments allowed officers to choose "Other or Unknown."
+The fact that Minneapolis PD had a significant number (55%) of driver's stop recorded as a race of "Unknown or Other," it made any relevant comparison unachievable.
+As such, their data is not included in the race comparison below.
 As illustrated in Table 1, there is relative consistency between the St. Anthony Police Department and our adjacent communities.